Context Matters: Peer-Aware Student Behavioral Engagement Measurement via VLM Action Parsing and LLM Sequence Classification: Introduction

 \end{itemize}

-Since student engagement depends not only on their actions but also on the current classroom activity and the behavior of their peers, classroom context is crucial to accurately assessing student engagement.
-This is especially important as contemporary pedagogy increasingly moves beyond passive lecture-based learning.
-ICAP framework \cite{chi2014icap} characterizes learning activities along a Passive–Active–Constructive–Interactive hierarchy, where interactive tasks generally reflect deeper cognitive engagement.
+Student engagement depends not only on their actions but also on the ongoing classroom activity and the behavior of their peers; therefore, classroom context is crucial for accurate engagement assessment.
+This is particularly important as contemporary pedagogy increasingly moves beyond passive lecture-based learning.
+The ICAP framework \cite{chi2014icap} characterizes learning activities along a Passive–Active–Constructive–Interactive hierarchy, where interactive tasks generally reflect deeper cognitive engagement.
 The same observable behavior can therefore signal opposite engagement states depending on context.
-A student turning to talk to a peer during a traditional lecture, for instance, probably shows disengagement, but doing the same during a peer-discussion activity that is prompted shows engagement.
-When interpreting any student action in a classroom, context is important.
-For example, when a student asks a question, other students are expected to turn to listen to their peer; when a student is asked to work independently on a problem or possibly with a partner, they are engaged by focusing intently on their laptop for problem solving; when the instructor is lecturing or demonstrating a problem solution, on the other hand, they are disengaged by focusing on their laptop while accessing their social media feeds.
+For example, a student turning to talk to a peer during a traditional lecture probably shows disengagement, but doing the same during a peer discussion activity that is prompted shows engagement.
+Similarly, when a student is asked to work independently on a problem, he is engaged by focusing intently on his laptop for problem-solving.
+In contrast, he is disengaged if he uses his laptop for unrelated activities such as browsing social media while the instructor is lecturing.

-We propose a novel three-stage framework for classifying behavioral engagement based on student body movement in order to overcome the aforementioned drawbacks.
-In order to classify human actions in trimmed videos with a limited number of labeled samples per category, we first perform few-shot adaptation for the vision-language model~\cite{rasheed2023fine}.
+To address the aforementioned limitations, we propose a novel three-stage framework for classifying behavioral engagement based on student actions.
+First, we perform few-shot adaptation for the vision-language model (VLM) ~\cite{rasheed2023fine} to classify human actions in trimmed videos with a limited number of labeled samples per category.
 Second, because the student actions are continuous, we divide each 2-minute time-resolution student video into non-overlapping segments using the sliding temporal window technique.
 The VLM model (from stage 1) is then used to assign a predefined label to each segment, resulting in a time-ordered sequence of predicted actions.
 Third, an LLM uses this sequence of actions and the classroom context as input to determine whether a student is engaged or disengaged.